dortania/OpenCore-Multiboot/exist/data.md

 ### In case you do not have an EFI partition

-We'll have to make one, and the OSes that we will use will be either Windows or Linux (macOS is kind of pain in the ass, not going to bother with it).
+We'll have to make one, and the OSes that we will use will be either Windows or Linux (macOS is kind of a pain in the ass, not going to bother with it).

 #### In Windows

-We'll be using a disk managing software named `Minitool Partition Wizard`, ngl, it does look shady af and kind of like a malware (and wont be surprised if it is).
+We'll be using a disk managing software named `Minitool Partition Wizard`, ngl, it does look shady af and kind of like malware (and won't be surprised if it is).
 There are other alternatives like `Easeus Partition Master` (that suspiciously look like MPW 🤔) and `AOMEI Partition Assistant` (that also looks like the other two ***🤔 intensifies***), and many more but these are the most popular windows disk managers.

 ##### But where is muh GpArTeD?

-The reason why im not recommending Gparted with NTFS partitions is that it might corrupt the partition easier than when Windows deals with it.
+The reason why I'm not recommending Gparted with NTFS partitions is that it might corrupt the partition easier than when Windows deals with it.
 I personally didn't have to deal much with corrupt NTFS partitions (I did once or twice) and Windows will surely fix them, but a lot of users reported unrecoverable partitions or data from using Gparted, not blaming Gparted, but using Windows with its own FS is safer than hoping ntfs-3g doesn't fuck up, that being said though, I'll post a Gparted guide below under `Linux` section, and if you already dealt with Gparted, I think you might know what to do.

 In this section I'll be using MPW, the other tools are very similar and have very similar menus, you can follow up with them just fine.
-In this case I will be using an external disk for the partitioning, it does not change anything about internal disk, the same procedure goes for any disk.
+In this case, I will be using an external disk for the partitioning, it does not change anything about the internal disk, the same procedure goes for any disk.

 - Download the ~~malware~~ partition manager of your choice (MPW here)